LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 	ZeroOrOne
 )
 ```

+Notice we also include the symbol `character` which represents any character which is not a special character.

 Using these `symbols`, we can create a `token` struct which contains information on the type of symbol, and the character itself, if necessary.